azdavis/rjsonnet/README.md

 The primary intended way to use this is via the [language server][lsp], but there is also a CLI that can translate Jsonnet files into JSON.

+## Warning

+This project is pre-MVP.
+Most IDE features are not implemented.
+Some **language** features haven't even been implemented.

 ## Try it

 ### First time repo setup